hurdad/doo-forex/README.md

 ##Objective:

 Load raw tick/quote data [realtime & historical] into a MySQL Database.
-API outputs aggregated candlestick data, including custom technical analysis indicators.
+API outputs JSON aggregated candlestick data, including custom technical analysis indicators.
 All candlestick time windows [s,m,h,d,w,M] are supported.
 Candlestick data is cached on demand in local Redis instance (in memory) except for weekly and monthly time windows.
 * Custom Indicators can be built by adding a new class/file: